newzealandpaul/Conflict-For-Mac/README.markdown

 Is it open source?
 ===

 The wrapper I wrote is public domain.
-DOSBox (included) is open source.
+[DOSBox](http://www.dosbox.com/) (included) is open source.
 The code for the original game has been lost.

 Did you write Conflict?
 ===

-No, I just package it for Mac OS X. David Eastman and Shahid Ahmad created conflict.
+No, I just package it for Mac OS X. [David Eastman](http://www.eastman.me.uk/) and Shahid Ahmad created conflict.

 Are you distributing pirated software?
 ===

 No. I have permission from David Eastman, the current copyright holder, to distribute Conflict within Conflict For Mac.

+This looks like Israeli / Syrian / Lebanese / Iranian / [Insert Country Here] propaganda?
+===

+Conflict is game, nothing more.
+It was first published over 20 years ago.
+Any similarity to recent events is coincidental.